zjc19891106/ChatroomUIKit/README.md

 ### [1.Modify configurable items](https://github.com/zjc19891106/ChatroomUIKit#1modify-configurable-items)

-The following shows how to change the overall cell layout style of the barrage area and how to create the ChatroomView.
+The following shows how to change the overall cell layout style of the chat area and how to create the ChatroomView.

 ```
-// You can change the overall cell layout style of the barrage area by setting the properties.
+// You can change the overall cell layout style of the chat area by setting the properties.
-Appearance.barrageCellStyle = .all
+Appearance.ChatMessageDisplayContentStyle = .all
 // Create the ChatroomView by passing in parameters like layout parameters and the bottom toolbar extension button model protocol array.
 let roomView = ChatroomUIKitClient.shared.launchRoomViewWithOptions(roomId: self.room?.chatroomId ?? "", frame: CGRect(x: 0, y: self.playView.frame.maxY, width: self.view.frame.width, height: 336+BottomBarHeight), ownerId: self.room?.owner ?? "")
 self.view.addSubView(roomView)